privacy-scaling-explorations/core-program/2024/MODULE_0.md

 ## 💪 Exercises

 Here are the exercises for this module.
-Collaborate with your team to find the answers, and remember to support each other!
+Collaborate with others to find the answers, and remember to support each other!

 ### Comprehension